-A Ranking Of Best 'Girls' Guys To Have One-Night Stand With
+A Ranking Of The Best And Worst Guys From 'Girls' To Have A One-Night Stand With

 The last ever episode of "Girls" airs this Sunday at 10 pm on HBO.